Incremental Measurement of Structural Entropy for Dynamic Graphs: Related Works

 \section{Related Works}

-\textbf{Graph Entropy.} Many efforts have been devoted to measuring the information of graphs.
-The graph entropy was first defined and investigated by Rashevsky~\cite{rashevsky1955life-c1}, Trucco~\cite{trucco1956note-c2}, and Mowshowitz~\cite{mowshowitz1967entropy}.
-After them, a different graph entropy closely related to information and coding theory was proposed by Körner\cite{korner1973coding-c7}.
-Later, Bianconi~\cite{bianconi2009entropy} introduced the concept of ``structural entropy of network ensembles," known as the Gibbs entropy.
-Anand et al.~\cite{anand2009entropy} proposed the Shannon entropy for network ensembles.
-Braunstein et al.~\cite{braunstein2006laplacian} proposed the von Neumann graph entropy based on the combinatorial graph Laplacian matrix.
-These three metrics \cite{bianconi2009entropy, anand2009entropy, braunstein2006laplacian} are defined by statistical mechanics and are used to compare different graph models.
-The structural entropy method proposed by Li et al.~\cite{structural-entropy} provides an approach to measuring the high-dimensional information embedded in graphs and can further decode the graph's hierarchical abstracting by an optimal encoding tree.
+\textbf{Graph Entropy.} Many efforts have been devoted to measuring the information in graphs.
+The graph entropy was first defined and investigated by Rashevsky~\citep{rashevsky1955life-c1}, Trucco~\citep{trucco1956note-c2}, and Mowshowitz~\citep{mowshowitz1967entropy}.
+After that, a different graph entropy closely related to information and coding theory was proposed by Körner\citep{korner1973coding-c7}.
+Later, Bianconi~\citep{bianconi2009entropy} introduced the concept of ``structural entropy of network ensembles", known as the Gibbs entropy.
+Anand et al.~\citep{anand2009entropy} proposed the Shannon entropy for network ensembles.
+Braunstein et al.~\citep{braunstein2006laplacian} proposed the von Neumann graph entropy based on the combinatorial graph Laplacian matrix.
+These three metrics \citep{bianconi2009entropy, anand2009entropy, braunstein2006laplacian} are defined by statistical mechanics and are used to compare different graph models.
+However, most of the current graph entropy measures are based on the Shannon entropy definition for probability distributions, which has significant limitations when applied to graphs~\citep{zenil2017low}.
+Recently, many efforts have been devoted to capturing the dynamic changes of graphs, e.g., the research based on the Algorithmic Information Theory~\citep{zenil2019causal, zenil2019algorithmic}.
+The structural entropy method used in this paper proposed by Li et al.~\citep{structural-entropy} provides an approach to measuring the high-dimensional information embedded in graphs and can further decode the graph's hierarchical abstracting by an optimal encoding tree.
+This method is widely used in the fields of graph learning~\citep{zou2023se}, reinforcement learning~\citep{zeng2023effective}, and social networks~\citep{cao2024hierarchical}.

-\textbf{Fast Computation for Graph Entropy.} Chen et al.~\cite{chen2019fast} proposed a fast incremental von Neumann graph entropy computational framework, which reduces the cubic complexity to linear complexity in the number of nodes and edges.
-Liu et al.~\cite{liu2022similarity, liu2021bridging} used the structural entropy~\cite{structural-entropy} as a proxy of von Neumann graph entropy for the latter's fast computation, and also implement an incremental method for one-dimensional structural entropy.
-In this paper, we mainly focus on the incremental computation for both the one- and two- dimensional structural entropy based on our dynamic adjustment strategies for encoding trees.
+\textbf{Fast Computation for Graph Entropy.} Chen et al.~\citep{chen2019fast} proposed a fast incremental von Neumann graph entropy computational framework, which reduces the cubic complexity to linear complexity in the number of nodes and edges.
+Liu et al.~\citep{liu2022similarity, liu2021bridging} used the structural entropy~\citep{structural-entropy} as a proxy of von Neumann graph entropy for the latter's fast computation and also implemented an incremental method for one-dimensional structural entropy on undirected graphs.
+In this paper, we mainly focus on the incremental computation for two-dimensional structural entropy based on our dynamic adjustment strategies for encoding trees.
+Besides, we also discuss the computation method for one-dimensional structural entropy on directed weighted graphs.